iWriteGigs

 C the present value of next year’s dividend to be paid by the stock

-D the present value of all forecasted future dividends paid by the stock
+D the present value of the future sale price of the stock

 Question #6